kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Alveolar–arterial pressure difference
 	E. Surface tension of alveolar fluid

-#### Answer: ?
+#### Answer: E. Surface tension of alveolar fluid - ?

 ### Q2.68
 A 43-yo man has a parathyroid adenoma producing elevated levels of parathyroid hormone.
-Which of the following statements about parathyroid hormone is true?
+Which of the following statements about _parathyroid hormone_ (PTH) is true?

 	A. Increased ionised calcium levels are essential for its release
-	B. It causes increased deposition of calcium in bones
+	B. It causes increased deposition of calcium in bones - F
 	C. It stimulates production of the active form of vitamin D in the small intestine
 	D. It stimulates loss of phosphate ions in the urine
 	E. It stimulates excretion of calcium in the urine

-#### Answer: ?
+#### Answer: C. It stimulates production of the active form of vitamin D in the small intestine - ?

 ### Q2.69
 Hypoxia generally causes vasodilatation in arterial beds.
-In which organ does hypoxia cause vasoconstriction of arterial beds?
+In which organ does _hypoxia cause vasoconstriction of arterial beds_?

 	A. Skeletal muscle
 	B. Heart